gradio-app/gradio/.changeset/bright-planes-divide.md

 "gradio": patch
 ---

-ensure all relevant packages are available to the custom component CLI
+fix: ensure all relevant packages are available to the custom component CLI